bjalali/pRoject/README.md

 # Gennaro Tedesco

-## Table of contents

-This repository contains a preliminary project for `R` packages introducing additional functions for data science and data mining.
+## Collection of non-in-built functions for data science